-What are the best ways to respond to wildfires in the field, and how do fire agencies at the federal, state and local level use communication tools to collaborate effectively?
-This session will see LA County Fire discuss their experiences and the tools that they employ in the hopes of establishing more efficient incident response, aerial firefighting coordination, deployment, equipment and vehicle logistics and best practices.
+What are the best ways to respond to wildfires in the field, and how do fire agencies across EU member states use tools to collaborate effectively?
+This session will see the Catalan Fire Service discuss their experiences and the tools that they employ in the hopes of establishing more efficient incident response, aerial firefighting coordination, deployment, equipment and vehicle logistics and best practices.

-Representatives from agencies that participated in fire response during the 2017, 2018 and 2019 wildfire season will engage in a discussion on their experiences, what worked, what didn’t and ways for continuing collaboration across various state and federal agencies on wildfire suppression and emergency response.
+The Montecito Fire Department participated in fire response during the 2017, 2018 and 2019 wildfire season will engage in a discussion on their experiences, what worked, what didn’t and ways for continuing collaboration across various state and federal agencies on wildfire suppression and emergency response.
+A special focus will be on the deadly debris flows that followed the 2018 fire season and how to respond effectively to similar combined natural disasters in the future.